 Apply using SmartRecruiters, the City and County of San Francisco's application portal Learn More

-Clerically amended on April 14, 2023 to reflect changes in the Minimum Qualifications
+Clerically amended on June 28, 2023 to reflect changes in the NTN passing scores.

 Join a highly respected Police Department and serve the citizens of one of the most beautiful cities in the country.
 San Francisco is a world-class city with a world-class police team.
 From Fisherman’s Wharf to Golden Gate Park and from Nob Hill to the Tenderloin, whether we’re on foot patrol, horseback, or in squad cars, responding to emergencies or leading classes on public safety, we’d love to work with you in keeping our community safe.